WalletWasabi/WabiSabi/simple_example_graphs.md

 # Single Operation

-These example illustrate receiving and sweeping or remixing of a single output.
+These examples illustrate receiving and sweeping or remixing of a single output.
 Standard denomination outputs, which are likely to have a larger anonymity set, are created.
 Standard denominations may still need to be subsequently remixed to ensure privacy since even if the coordinator enforces